 However, this simplicity can be deceiving.
 IRR often leads to misleading results, especially when comparing projects of different sizes, when cash flows are unconventional, or when the reinvestment assumptions are unrealistic.
 On the other hand, NPV provides a more reliable measure of a project’s contribution to shareholder wealth by focusing on how much value a project adds in absolute dollar terms.
 It accounts for the time value of money, risk, and realistic reinvestment assumptions, giving decision-makers a clearer picture of whether a project will enhance the firm’s financial position.

-Six basic reasons why is NPV better than IRR, you must know
+Six basic reasons why NPV is better than IRR; you must know

-1. Focus on Actual Value Added:
+1. Focus on Actual Value Added

 NPV tells you how much actual dollar value a project will add to the company, while IRR only focuses on the rate of return, which may not reflect the true value.